Prostitution in South Korea: Range of services

-Following the enactment of the Special Law in 2004, there was a crackdown on red-light districts; while many of the brothels in those areas were forced to close, the crackdown went as quickly as it came, with the result that prostitution was driven more underground but also became a more competitive business with lower prices and more services.
+Following the enactment of the Special Law in 2004, there was a crackdown on red-light districts; while many of the brothels in those areas were forced to close, the crackdown ended as quickly as it had begun, with the result that prostitution was driven more underground but also became a more competitive business with lower prices and more services.

-Red light districts in South Korea can compare to those of Amsterdam and Germany.
-The four main red light districts in South Korea prior to the Special Law are Cheongnyangni 588, Yongsan Station, and Mia-ri in Seoul and Jagalmadang in Daegu.
-While not all of them are operating to full capacity, some still exist while being tolerated not only due to the vast amount of money that is involved in the business, but also in an attempt to control the sex industry.
+Red light districts in South Korea are comparable to those of Amsterdam and Germany.
+The four main red light districts in South Korea prior to the Special Law were Cheongnyangni 588, Yongsan Station, and Mia-ri in Seoul and Jagalmadang in Daegu.
+Although they no longer operate at full capacity, some still exist, tolerated not only due to the vast amount of money that is involved in the business, but also in an attempt to control the sex industry.

-Other sexual services include 가택 마사지 (gataek massaji), an "in-call" massage where the customer would travel or meet at the masseuse's home or quarters; 키스방 (kiss bang), rooms where customers pay to french kiss and fondle women; and 출장 마사지 (chuljang massaji) or an "out-call" massage where the masseuse travels to the customer's place, love motel, hotel, or other agreed location.
+Other sexual services include 가택 마사지 (gataek massaji), an "in-call" massage where the customer travels to or meets up at the masseuse's home or quarters; 키스방 (kiss bang), rooms where customers pay to French-kiss and fondle women; and 출장 마사지 (chuljang massaji) or an "out-call" massage where the masseuse travels to the customer's place, love motel, hotel, or other agreed location.

 Teen prostitution

-According to a 2012 study by the Ministry of Gender Equality and Family, 3% of runaway youths have been exposed to prostitution, either as a buyer or a prostitute.
+According to a 2012 study by the Ministry of Gender Equality and Family, 3% of runaway youths have been exposed to prostitution, either as buyers or prostitutes.
 There have been reported cases of runaway girls who sell sex over internet chat, and live with "families" in jjimjilbang, or bathhouses, with fellow runaway girls.
-According to United Voice for Eradication of Prostitution, these teen prostitutes are exposed to such crimes as rape and diseases as syphilis.
-Recidivism is common, with over half of the girls counseled by the Voice returning to the sex trade, often because of blackmail from former pimps and social ostracism from future husbands and families.
+According to United Voice for Eradication of Prostitution, these teen prostitutes are exposed to such crimes as rape and diseases such as syphilis.
+Recidivism is common, with over half of the girls counseled by the Voice returning to the sex trade, often because of blackmail from former pimps and social ostracism by future husbands and families.

 Bacchus Ladies

-In contrast to teen prostitution, women in their 50s, 60s, even their 70s called Bacchus Ladies are engaged in prostitution in a park near the Jongno-3 subway station in the heart of Seoul.
+In contrast to teen prostitution, women in their 50s, 60s, and even their 70s called Bacchus Ladies, are engaged in prostitution in a park near the Jongno-3 subway station in the heart of Seoul.